andri-jpg/chatwaifu/README.md

 - Offline.

 ## Customization
-- Waifu Character: You can customize the appearance and behavior of the waifu character by modifying config.json, template.json and waifu files.
+- Waifu Character: You can customize the appearance and behavior of the waifu character by modifying config.json, template.json and waifu folder.
 - User Interface: Customize the user interface by modifying the HTML and CSS files to suit your preferences.

 ## Requirements: